 Hard water does a number on our skin and hair, leaving a cakey residue of chemicals and minerals.
 These minerals and chemicals can dry out the skin and hair, leaving it feeling itchy and dull.
 With water softeners, these problems become a thing of the past.

-The softened water doesn’t leave a pesky residue — instead leaving your skin feeling softer than ever.
+The softened water doesn’t leave a pesky residue.
+Instead, it leaves your skin and hair soft and hydrated.
 Some people even experience less irritated skin, noting less dryness and itchiness.

-Do you buy bottled water from your local supermarket because your tap water has an off taste?
+Do you buy bottled water from your local supermarket because your tap water tastes bad?
 You’re not alone.
-Many folks purchase bottled drinking water due to unpleasant tastes in their tap water — often due to its high mineral content.
+Many folks purchase bottled drinking water because their tap water has unpleasant tastes, often due to its high mineral content.

 Depending on your water hardness level, you may notice your home’s water tastes a lot better after adding a water filtration system.
-You might even decide to drink tap water instead of purchasing flat upon flat of bottled water.
-This switch could save you quite a bit on bottled water costs and reduce your use of plastics.
+You might even decide to drink tap water instead of purchasing bottled water.
+This switch could save you quite a bit on bottled water costs and reduce your plastic usage.

 Water softener installations range from DIY-friendly to needing a professional.
 Generally, simpler installations like small point-of-use softeners are DIY friendly, while larger setups requiring plumbing and electrical work are tougher to complete and call for professional assistance.